Is critical illness insurance worth it?

-With every policy, no extra cost
+Included with every policy, no extra cost

 It's easy to claim – no hidden steps

-Restrictions and T&Cs apply, Click here for details
+Restrictions and T&Cs apply, click here for details.

 Critical illness cover is a form of life insurance designed to provide financial security if you become seriously ill or injured.
 If you're diagnosed with an illness covered by your policy, you typically receive a tax-free lump sum payment.

 This money can be used however you see fit, whether it's to pay off your mortgage, compensate for lost income, make home modifications, or provide financial support for your dependents.
+This can alleviate some of the stress of being diagnosed with a serious illness, and give you peace of mind that you’re protected.

-Once your provider has assessed and approved your claim, your insurance provider will pay out your lump sum payment.
+If you're diagnosed with a one of these illnesses and need to make a claim, you'll have to provide evidence such as medical test results.
+Once your insurance provider has assessed and approved your claim, they will pay out a lump sum payment.
 Your cover will end as soon as your claim has been made.

-Fixed premiums: how much you pay never changes
+Fixed premiums: How much you pay never changes

-Cost: rarely the cheapest policy option
+Cost: Rarely the cheapest policy option

-Not linked to inflation: your payout will be worth less if the cost of living goes up
+Not linked to inflation: Your payout will be worth less if the cost of living goes up

 These are decreasing term life insurance policies.
 The amount they pay out decreases over time.